 Toy retailers face a tough marketplace due to rising competition

 Toy retailing has been a crowded industry over the past five years.
-According to IBISWorld industry analyst Andrew Johnson, “intense pressure from external players has led to significant price-based competition across the industry and created a challenging marketplace for toy retailers”.
+According to IBISWorld industry analyst Claudia Burgio-Ficca, “intense pressure from external players has led to significant price-based competition across the industry and created a challenging marketplace for retailers”.
 In addition to mounting competition, the toy retailing market has been affected by fluctuations in the level of real household disposable income, consumer confidence and trends in the overall share of the UK population aged 0 to 14 years.
-The resulting effect is expected to decline at a compound annual rate of 1.8% over the five years through 2012-13.
+The resulting effect is expected to be an annualised decline in industry sales of 1.1% over the five years through 2012-13.
 The industry is subject to competition from a range of external players including department stores, variety stores and online retailers.
 As a result, there has been a notable decline in the number of independent stores and a fall in the market share held by specialist toy retailers.